The Brownian Web as a random $\mathbb R$-tree: The Discrete Web Tree and convergence

 \begin{definition} Let $\delta\in(0,1]$, $\gamma$ as in~\eqref{e:gamma}, $\mu_{\gamma}^L$ and $\mu_{\gamma}^R$ be two independent Poisson random measures on $\D^\da_\delta$ of intensity $\gamma\lambda$, $\hat\mu^L$ and $\hat\mu^R$ be given as in~\eqref{e:DualPoisson} and $\{\pidd_z\}_{z\in\D^\da_\delta}$ and $\{\piud_{\hat z}\}_{\hat z\in \D^\ua_\delta} $ be the families of coalescing random walks introduced above.
 We define the {\it Double Discrete Web Tree} as the couple $\zeta^{\uda}_\delta\eqdef(\zeta^\da_\delta, \zeta^\ua_\delta)$, in which \begin{itemize}[noitemsep,label=-] \item $\zeta^{\da}_\delta\eqdef(\ST^{\da}_\delta, \ast^{\da}_\delta, d^{\da}_\delta, M^{\da}_\delta)$ is given by setting $\ST^{\da}_\delta = \D^\da_\delta$, $\ast^{\da}_\delta = (0,0)$, $M^{\da}_\delta$ the canonical inclusion, and \begin{equ}[e:defdd] d^{\da}_\delta(z,\bar z) = t + t' - 2 \sup \{ s \le t \wedge t' \,:\, \pidd_z(s) = \pidd_{\bar z}(s)\}\;. \end{equ} \item $\zeta^{\ua}_\delta\eqdef(\ST^{\ua}_\delta, \ast^{\ua}_\delta, d^{\ua}_\delta, M^{\ua}_\delta)$ is built similarly, but with $\ast^\ua_{\delta} = (0,\delta/2)$ and the supremum in \eqref{e:defdd} replaced by $\inf \{ s \ge t \vee t' \,:\, \piud_z(s) = \piud_{\bar z}(s)\}$. \end{itemize} \end{definition}

-Notice that neither the Discrete Web Tree $\zeta^\da_\delta$ nor its dual are characteristic spatial $\R$-trees.
-Indeed, even though they satisfy the conditions of Definition~\ref{def:CharTree} and Remark~\ref{rem:CharTreeFor} the evaluation maps are discontinuous.
+Notice that neither the Discrete Web Tree $\zeta^\da_\delta$ nor its dual are directed spatial $\R$-trees.
+Indeed, even though they satisfy the conditions of Definition~\ref{def:CharTree} and Remark~\ref{rem:CharTreeFor} the evaluation maps are discontinuous {(but $(\ST^{\dotp}_\delta, \ast^{\dotp}_\delta, d^{\dotp}_\delta)$ is still a complete random $\R$-tree as $\pidd$ and $\piud$ are c\`agl\`ad and c\`adl\`ag, respectively)}.